BOPIM: Bayesian Optimization for influence maximization on temporal networks: Introduction

+There are two primary contributions of this work.
+First, to the knowledge of the author, this is that first time that a BO framework has been applied to the IM problem.
+The key challenges stem from the inputs having a cardinality constraint, while also corresponding to non-Euclidean space, i.e., nodes on a graph.
+There have been several contributions to the combinatorial BO literature, including \cite{garnett2010bayesian, baptista2018bayesian, oh2019combo, ru2020bayesian, buathong2020kernels, daulton2022bayesian, papenmeier2023bounce}.
+The proposed method is inspired by these papers, most notably in the construction of the kernel, and optimization of the acquisition function.
+The cardinality constraint, however, means that these methods cannot easily be applied directly.
+For example, we show in detail why $\mathsf{COMBO}$ \citep{oh2019combo} cannot be used with such a constraint.
+Thus, this work addresses the various challenges of adapting the BO framework to the IM problem.

+Second, the BO algorithm naturally provides measures of uncertainty on the optimal seed sets.
+While there are many methods developed for IM, there has been little emphasis on the uncertainty in the results.
+The proposed method not only provides uncertainty quantification of the total influence spread on the network, but also a richer understanding of a node's importance in the optimal seed set.
+Indeed, $\mathsf{BOPIM}$ can inform us if there are many seed sets which yield similar influence spreads, and/or how confident we are that a node should be in the optimal seed set, as opposed to a simple binary result on its inclusion/exclusion.
+We discuss two different ways that $\mathsf{BOPIM}$ can help answer these questions.

 The layout of the paper is as follows.
 For the remainder of Section \ref{sec:intro}, we introduce notation and give a formal problem statement.
 Section \ref{sec:bo} presents the main algorithm while Section \ref{sec:exp} is devoted to numerical experiments.
-We share concluding thoughts and future directions in Section \ref{sec:conc}.
+In Section \ref{sec:uq} we discuss uncertainty quantification, and share concluding thoughts and future directions in Section \ref{sec:conc}.